-T-ASI scores are only reported for customers who are between the age of 12 and 17 (under 18 years old).
+T-ASI scores are only reported for customers who are between the

 VALID ENTRIES: 0-4, 9

 COMMENTS: When a TASI score is not available, but required, enter 9 into all fields.

 REQUIRED, CONDITIONAL OR OPTIONAL: Conditional - dependent on service focus for individuals under 18 years of age.
 The T-ASI is also required if discharge code is 60, 61, 63, 64, 70.